sfu-db/covid19-datasets/assets/how-to-contribute-COVID19repo.md

 ## HOW TO CONTRIBUTE A NEW DATASET:
+_If this is your first time contributing to a open-source project, have a look at this awesome [tutorial](https://www.youtube.com/watch?v=dSl_qnWO104)._

 Please follow this simple procedure inorder to have a successful contribution towards the repository.